kanors-emr/Veda-documentation/docs/source/pages/Migration.rst

     • If you have commas or single quotes in the commands, then use a DINS-AT table, with a dummy PSET_PN col.
 • FILL/FILL-R tables: If qualifying values exist in multiple scenarios, only ones from the "last scenario", like seed values for UPD/MIG tables, will be returned.
 VEDA_FE would return values from all scenarios.
 If multiple scenarios are needed for some reason, then they can be declared (comma-separated) in "SourceScen" col.
 • ~TFM* tags are expected to be on the top left of tables, but VEDA_FE used to read all columns in the range of tags, even if they were to the left of the tag itself.
 Veda2 ignores cols to the left to avoid the duplicate columns issue.
+• Update and Migrate tables will not see seed values from the scenario that they are specified in.
+• Negative (exclude) filters were combined with **AND** by default in VEDA_FE, but they are combined with **OR** in Veda2.0.

 Migration steps
 ================